miklevin/MikeLev.in/_posts/2023-05-15-spoiler-there-is-no-solla-sollew-the-solutions-are-within-you.md

 Thank you, Bing!
 You are a true treasure-trove of wealth.
-I wonder if Google will ever catch up, because you know I got on their Google Labs waiting list for that thingie they announced last Wednesday at the Google I/O which seems to be some sort of way of getting alternative revenue sources from the taking of AdWords clicks they're going to experience...
+I wonder if Google will ever catch up, because you know I got on their Google Labs waiting list for that thingie they announced last Wednesday at the Google I/O which seems to be some sort of way of getting alternative revenue sources from the tanking of AdWords clicks they're going to experience...
 Paid Inclusion 2.0.
 But I digress... where was I?
 Oh yeah, in the flow... in the zone...

 > Snidely's Snide
 > And Dick's a Not Nice Guy
 > But Their Method Never Fails
 > They'll Do You Wrong
 > While You Do Right
 > And Tie You to The Rails.

 > So, Do What's Right
 > And Don't Despair
 > And If They Make You Fear,
 > Continue Care
 > For Their Welfare;
 > Stay Sharp and Very Near.

 Ugh!
 That is just generic poetry, people.
 Find your help from inside first, through writing and journaling.
 Survey the landscape.
 Document.
 Play the